devrxify/cloud-architecture-journey/05-Cloud-Networking-VPC.md

 ### ## Personal Log: The Hidden Cost Trap
 In this module, I set up a custom VPC private network.
 Gone through simple step and boom : ).
-Just delete the "NAT Gateway" before deleteing the VPC.
+Just delete the "NAT Gateway" before deleting the VPC, because it gave me a massive lesson about cost and dependencies.

 # Module 5: Cloud Networking - Amazon VPC